 D1.
-Name Legal obligations for the data transmitted Category Enabler Weight 50% Question type Multiple choice (1 answer possible) Rationale This item examines to what extent the digital public service is compliant with the legal obligations (e.g. legislations) that define the specifications of the data, information and knowledge delivered by the digital public service to its end users.
-Compliance with all relevant legal obligations might cause legal barriers due to the multiple legal obligations that have to be resolved.
-This item examines the legal behavioural interoperability specifications of the data, information and knowledge delivered by the digital public service to its end users.
-This item is compliant with the EIRA ABB 'Legal Interoperability Specification'.
-Question To what extent is the digital public service compliant with the legal obligations that define the specifications of the data, information and knowledge delivered to its end users? • The service is not compliant with any of the existing legal obligations that affect the delivery of data, information and knowledge • The service is compliant with the existing legal obligations that affect the delivery of data, provider agnostic data processing, information, and knowledge, at a local level
+Name Legal obligations for the data transmitted Category Enabler Weight 50% Question type Multiple choice (1 answer possible) Rationale This item aims to assess the legal behavioural interoperability specifications of the data, information, knowledge delivered by the digital public service, by determining whether there is any legal basis for the data transmission or whether there are any legal barriers.
+It examines whether there are custom or formal rules in place regarding the data transmission e.g., GDPR.
+This item is compliant with the EIRA ABB 'Legal Act' and 'Granularity of Legal Requirements'.
+Question To what extent is the service compliant with the legal obligations that define the specifications of the data, information and knowledge delivered to its end users?
+The service is not compliant with any of the existing legal obligations that affect the delivery of data, information and knowledge The service is compliant with the existing legal obligations that affect the delivery of data, provider agnostic data processing, information, and knowledge, at a local level The service is compliant with the existing legal obligations that affect the delivery of data, provider agnostic data processing, information and knowledge, at a local level

-- The service is compliant with the existing legal obligations that affect the delivery of data, provider agnostic data processing, information and knowledge, at a regional level - The service is compliant with the existing legal obligations that affect the delivery of data, provider agnostic data processing, information and knowledge, at a national level - The service is compliant with the existing legal obligations that affect the delivery of data, provider agnostic data processing, information and knowledge, at EU level (e.g. to the Open Data Directive, to the eIDAS Regulation on electronic identification for electronic identification and/or trust services, etc.) - Not applicable or not necessary (because e.g. there are no legal obligations that affect the delivery of data, information and knowledge) - No answer
+The service is compliant with the existing legal obligations that affect the delivery of data, provider agnostic data processing, information and knowledge, at a national level The service is compliant with the existing legal obligations that affect the delivery of data, provider agnostic data processing, information and knowledge, at EU level (e.g. to the Open Data Directive, to the eIDAS Regulation on electronic identification for electronic identification and/or trust services, etc.) Not applicable or not necessary (because e.g., there are no legal obligations that affect the delivery of data, information and knowledge) No answer Examples The use of eDelivery is compliant with the EU Treaties The delivery of tax service is compliant with national regulations and legal acts The national electronic public procurement platform is delivered to the end-users against EU directives on public procurement e.g. Directive 2014/24/EU Portugal and Czech Republic have eID schemes based on the electronic national identity card which are compliant with the eIDAS Regulation Question logic Next question

-- The use of eDelivery is compliant with the EU Treaties - The delivery of tax service is compliant with national regulations and legal acts - The national electronic public procurement platform is delivered to the endusers against EU directives on public procurement e.g. Directive 2014/24/EU - Portugal and Czech Republic have eID schemes based on the electronic national identity card which are compliant with the eIDAS Regulation
+D2.

 Name Legal basis on data transmission

 Category Enabler

 Weight 50%

 Question type Multiple choice (1 answer possible)

 Rationale This item examines to what extent the digital public service refers to the legal basis on the specifications of the data, information and knowledge delivered to its end users.
 Such a legal basis aims to resolve any legal barriers that may impact the delivery of data, information and knowledge (e.g. in the case of personal / critical data, information and knowledge).
 The type of legal basis in place defines the extent of the legal/juridical certainly and determinacy for the delivery of data, information and knowledge.
 This item examines the legal behavioural interoperability specifications of the data, information and knowledge delivered by the digital public service to its end users.
 This item is compliant with the EIRA ABB 'Legislation on Data, Information and Knowledge Exchange'.

-To what extent does the digital public service refer to the legal basis on the specifications of the data, information and knowledge delivered to its end users?
+Question To what extent does the service refer to the legal basis on the specifications of the data, information and knowledge delivered to its end users?
+The service does not refer to the legal basis on the data, information and knowledge it delivers, although there are legal barriers that impact their delivery that have to be legally resolved (e.g. in the case of